saasforge/book-on-deployment/Chapter I - AWS.md

 ### SSL certificate on AWS

 #### Obtain certificate
-First step is to obtain a free SSL certificate issued by AWS.
+The first step is to obtain a free SSL certificate issued by AWS.
 Open your AWS console, and there, using search find **Certificate manager**.
 If you don't have any certificates yet when you click it you will see the following screen.
 Select **Provision certificates**.

 ![AWS Certificate Manager](https://github.com/saasforge/deployment-to-aws-and-heroku-book/blob/master/Illustrations/AWS_certificate_manager.png)